-Maybe you installed a new plugin or a theme or modified a CSS or PHP file, and something went wrong in the process, and your WordPress is down.
+Maybe you installed a new plugin or a theme or modified a CSS or PHP file, and something went wrong in the process, and your WordPress site is not working.

 It doesn’t happen too often, but it’s never impossible not to break things in your WordPress blog.

 WordPress’s content management system powers over 43% of internet websites; its developer community is talented coders who developed plugins, themes, and scripts to extend functions and performance.

 Going by their level of expertise, there shouldn’t be a problem using any plugin, theme, or script on your WordPress blog.
 But there’s never a guarantee that everything will always be fine and good.

-For example, if you installed a nulled theme or plugin, poorly coded plugins, or you edit a file, and you don’t know what you’re doing, etc…your WordPress site may be down unexpectedly, and you won’t be able to access it afterward.
+For example, if you installed a nulled theme or plugin, poorly coded plugins, or edited a file, and you don’t know what you’re doing, etc…your WordPress site may be down unexpectedly, and you can’t access WordPress afterward.

-In this article, I will share with you the nine most common reasons WordPress is down and the steps you can take to troubleshoot each error.
+In this article, I will share the nine most common reasons WordPress is down and the steps you can take to troubleshoot each error.

 1. Check Your Internet Connection

 To begin, you need to check your internet connection.
 This may look unrelated, but from experience, it is the first step to take when resolving an unresponsive WordPress site.

 What we are trying to do here is to be confident you have a strong internet connection.
 If other web pages load fast and thoroughly, check other reasons why my WordPress site is down on this list.

 2. Is WordPress Down For Everyone?

 Next, you need to check if WordPress is down for everyone or just you.

 It may be that your core WordPress installation software is down for maintenance at the time or just a moment of glitch that has since been resolved automatically.

 To be sure, use a downtime monitoring tool like Is it down right now to check if WordPress is down or up.